-The average openness score for all departments is 52%, based on the percentage of the datasets published by each department and its arms-length bodies that achieve three stars and above against the Five Star Rating for Open Data set out in the Open Data White Paper.
+The average openness score for all departments is 52%, based on the percentage of the datasets published by each department and its arms-length bodies that achieve 3 stars and above against the 5-star rating for open data set out in the Open Data White Paper.

-1. More details of the different measures can be found on the Data Strategy Board website at: http://www.bis.gov.uk/data-strategy-board
+More details of the different measures can be found on the National Archive website

-3. The ODI is a non-profit (Limited by Guarantee), non-government, non-partisan organisation.
-It is receiving partial funding from the Government’s Technology Strategy Board (£2m a year over 5 years).
+The ODI is a non-profit (limited by guarantee), non-government, non-partisan organisation.
+It is receiving partial funding from the government’s Technology Strategy Board (£2 million a year over 5 years).
 The ODI will match this with industry funding to develop approaches that release the value in open data and use it to create knowledge for everyone.

-4. The Data Strategy Board is an independent Advisory Board established to create maximum value for companies and people across the UK from data held by the four Public Data Group Trading Funds, where appropriate - Ordnance Survey, the Met Office, the Land Registry and Companies House - and from across the wider public sector.
+The Data Strategy Board is an independent advisory board established to create maximum value for companies and people across the UK from data held by the 4 Public Data Group Trading Funds, where appropriate - Ordnance Survey, the Met Office, the Land Registry and Companies House - and from across the wider public sector.

-5. The Data Strategy Board is independently chaired by Stephan Shakespeare (CEO of YouGov Plc).
+The Data Strategy Board is independently chaired by Stephan Shakespeare (CEO of YouGov Plc).
 Stephan is also currently leading the independent review of public sector information.
-More details on the review can be found at http://news.bis.gov.uk/Press-Releases/Review-of-open-data-to-explore-growth-opportunities-68203.aspx
+Read further details on the review of open data.

-8. The Open Data White Paper committed the Government to issue a Written Ministerial Statement on compliance with the Public Data Principles every quarter.
-Alongside this we have also collected compliance to commitments set out in the Prime Minister’s letters of May 2010 and July 2011 as well as compliance to commitments set out in departmental Open Data Strategies.
+The Open Data White Paper committed the government to issue a written ministerial statement on compliance with the Public Data Principles every quarter.
+Alongside this we have also collected compliance to commitments set out in the Prime Minister’s letters of May 2010 and July 2011 as well as compliance to commitments set out in departmental open data strategies.
 The first reporting period is from July to September 2012.

-9. The ‘Open Data White Paper - Unleashing the Potential’, and each departmental Open Data Strategy, can be found at www.cabinetoffice.gov.uk/open-data
+Read the ‘Open Data White Paper - Unleashing the Potential’, and each departmental open data strategy.

-11. The ODI will act as an “honest broker” to conceive, plan and execute the Open Data Immersion Programme to measure the outcomes against the value-based approach.
+The ODI will act as an ‘honest broker’ to conceive, plan and execute the Open Data Immersion Programme to measure the outcomes against the value-based approach.
 Winners from these events will receive prizes to develop their products and services.